Although you might not know it, you’ve probably already used an API today.

 Consequently, reading and understanding the documentation is vital to making intelligent business decisions.

-Once you’re fluent in API documentation, both senior management and the developer team will thank you for it—you’ll be a huge asset to the firm’s success.
+Once you’re fluent in API documentation and learn how to read and understand API documentation, both senior management and the developer team will thank you for it—you’ll be a huge asset to the firm’s success.